zootedb0t/dwm/README.md

 - [dwm-scratchpad](https://dwm.suckless.org/patches/scratchpad/) - Allows you to spawn or restore a floating terminal window.

 - [dwm-layoutmenu](https://dwm.suckless.org/patches/layoutmenu/) - This patch adds a context menu for layout switching.
 Right click on layout icon to bring a menu prompt, and switches to selected one.

+- [dwm-alternativetags](https://dwm.suckless.org/patches/alternativetags/) - This patch introduces alternative tags which can be switched on the fly for the sole purpose of providing visual aid.

 </details>